 What is the difference between the 6L80-E and 6L90-E transmission?

-The 6L90-E is the successor to the 6L80-E transmission, designed to capacitate the additional torque to the previous unit.
-With the advent of new vehicles with greater performance needs, the 6L90-E came at a very critical time.
+The 6L90-E is the slightly larger brother to the 6L80-E transmission, designed to capacitate the additional torque to the other unit.
+With the advent of new vehicles with greater performance needs, the 6L90-E transmission came at a very critical time.
 The primary differences between the transmissions are in reference to internal hard parts.

 We can see from the solenoid application chart how the transmission uses these solenoids and switches to control the operability and function of the various clutch packs and converter lockup system.
 It is common for people to use TCM (transmission control module) tuning to modify line pressure figures, shift points and lockup protocol to favor the application.
 Nearly everybody benefits from TCM tuning on this specific transmission.